rlugojr/IM-Documentation/source/plugins.rst

 Plugins
 =======
-**PocketMine is extendable!**
+**ImagicalMine is extendable!**

-Plugins are available on the `PocketMine website <http://forums.pocketmine.net/plugins/>`_ or you can make your own plugin.
+Plugins are available on the `ImagicalMine website <http://forums.imagicalcorp.ml/resources/>`_ or you can make your own plugin.

 Below is an skeleton with the minimal needed directories, files and content.